Study for Portrait II (After the Life Mask of William Blake)

 Study for Portrait II (subtitled after the Life Mask of William Blake) is a small 1955 oil-on-canvas painting by the Irish-born British figurative artist Francis Bacon, one of a series of six portraits completed after viewing that year the English poet, painter and printmaker William Blake's (b.
 1757) life mask at the National Portrait Gallery in London.

-The series resembles Bacon's late-1940s and early-1950s paintings of single bust-length single male figures set against anonymous flat undescribed dark backgrounds, and can thus be viewed as extensions of his "Man in Blue" paintings of a few years earlier.
+The series resembles Bacon's late-1940s and early-1950s paintings of single bust-length male figures set against anonymous flat undescribed dark backgrounds, and can thus be viewed as extensions of his "Man in Blue" paintings of a few years earlier.
 The second version, completed in January 1955, is considered the strongest and is in the collection of Tate Britain, London.